ibm-cloud-docs/apps/ts_apps.md

 ## Org's services limit is exceeded
 {: #ts_servicelimit}

-If you are a trial account user, you might be unable to create an app in {{site.data.keyword.Bluemix_notm}} if you exceeded your organization's services limit.
+If you are a Lite account user, you might be unable to create an app in {{site.data.keyword.Bluemix_notm}} if you exceeded your organization's services limit.

-When you try to create an app in {{site.data.keyword.Bluemix_notm}}, you see the following error message:
+When you try to create an app in {{site.data.keyword.Bluemix_notm}}, the following error message is displayed:
 {: tsSymptoms}

 `BXNUI2032E: The <service_instances> resource wasn't created.
 While Cloud Foundry was being contacted to create the resource, an error occurred.
 Cloud Foundry message: "You have exceeded your organization's services limit."`

 This error occurs when you exceed the limit on the number of service instances that you can have for your account.
-The maximum number of services instances for a trial account is 10.
 {: tsCauses}

 Delete any services instances that aren't needed, or remove the limit on the number of service instances that you can have.